-NURS 4207 Pharmacology II (2:2:0,0) Corequesite: Enrollment in all second semester courses) The purpose of this course is to examine pharmcotherapeutic agents used in the treatment of illness and the promotion, maintenance and restoration of wellness.
+NURS 4207 Pharmacology II (2:2:0,0) (Prerequisite: NURS3215; Corequesite: Enrollment in all first semester courses) The purpose of this course is to examine pharmacotherapeutic agents used in the treatment of illness and the promotion, maintenance and restoration of wellness.
 Emphasis is on understanding drug classification, actions, therapeutic use, adverse effect of medications and management of toxicity.
 The focus is on concepts of safe administration, drug calculation, client education and monitoring the response to pharmacotherapeutic agents.
 The student will synthesize information learned in previous pharmacology course.
-Prerequisite: Satisfactory completion of all first semester courses.

-NURS 4317 Community and Population Health (3:2:3,F) (Prerequisites: Satisfactory completion of all first and second semester courses; Corequisite: Enrollment in all third semester courses) This course emphasizes population-focused nursing and community-oriented approaches essential for understanding and addressing public health concerns.
+NURS 4317 Community and Population Health (3:2:3,H) (Prerequisites: Satisfactory completion of all first and second semester courses; Corequisite: Enrollment in all third semester courses) This course emphasizes population-focused nursing and community-oriented approaches essential for understanding and addressing public health concerns.
 Focus is on the concepts of community and population health nursing practice, epidemiology and disease transmission, comprehensive assessment of risk factors and health problems, program planning and intervention, environmental health, collaboration with the interprofessional team, health promotion and disease prevention.